-To reach the Chasm it’s just a 10-minute walk through the forest before you’ll reach this unique spot.
+It’s just a 10-minute walk through the forest before you reach this unique spot.

-If you want the best views, then you’ll need to walk along the two footbridges that are located over the Cleddau River.
+If you want the best views of The Chasm, then you’ll need to walk along the two footbridges that are located over the Cleddau River.
 They give you the best perspective.

 14. Tutoko River